2216 N. Charles St., Baltimore, MD 21218 410-235-1660

 The Baltimore Banner

-Former Maryland Department of Juvenile Services Secretary Vincent Schiraldi, center, speaks with Baltimore State's Attorney Ivan Bates, left in January 9, 2024.
+Baltimore City State's Attorney Ivan Bates, left, talks with former Maryland Department of Juvenile Services Secretary Vincent Schiraldi, center, in January 9, 2024.
 They spoke after Gov. Wes Moore held a press conference to announce public safety proposals.

 In the Maryland Senate, the legislation is called the Youth Charging Reform Act.
 Similar legislation is progressing through the legislative process in the House of Delegates.